 Contacting Saturday Evening Post

-As I told you above, I had subscribed to the digital edition of the Saturday Evening Post, hoping to access its archives not only via the browser version but also via its iOS app.
+As I mentioned above, I had subscribed to the digital edition of The Saturday Evening Post, hoping to access its archives not only via the browser version but also via its iOS app.
 When I encountered registration issues, I suspected a bug and contacted customer support.
-Surprisingly, one who responded was the Technology Director of Saturday Evening Post, Steve Harman.
+Surprisingly, the person who responded was the Technology Director of The Saturday Evening Post, Steve Harman.
 He explained that the archives were designed to be accessed only through a desktop.

-And then I thought, why not suggest making a search module, since we’re already in touch?:
+And then I thought, why not suggest making a search module, since we were already in touch?

 This letter initiated an active exchange of emails and calls.
 Over several weekends, I experimented with various methods of indexing, text cleaning, and classification.
 Eventually, I moved to the next level and indexed the magazine’s archive spanning 120 years.